 What Delegation Can Do For Your Attorneys

 As a final thought, it's good to remember that although delegation benefits the leader, this isn't all about you!
-Delegation is an excellent tool to build make individual attorneys and the firm as a whole stronger.
+Delegation is an excellent tool to make individual attorneys and the firm as a whole stronger.
 Some of the benefits include:

-- Motivation and morale-boosting!
 By delegating tasks, you're telling your employees that you trust them and that you think they're capable of success

-- Encourage creativity and initiative.
 You're empowering your employees to accomplish something new, which increases personal initiative and the desire to reach targets

-- Creating that teamwork and culture.
 There's a sense of pride and accomplishment that comes with doing something that makes a difference to a team